florentLutz/FAST-OAD-CS23-HE/docs/documentation/powertrain_builder/pt_visual/attributes.rst

 .. note::

-    If the crossing remains after switching between two approaches, please check the the sequencing of the node(s) that is / are causing crossing in the PT configuration file.
+    If the crossing remains after switching between two approaches, please check the the sequencing of the node(s) that is/are causing crossing in the PT configuration file.

 Plot orientation
 ================